 Implementing CAD-CAM software in a CNC workshop can help you stay competitive, productive, and efficient, all while maintaining profitability.
-The CAD-CAM software offers high-speed tool strokes that harbour several perks.
+The CAD-CAM software offers high-speed tool strokes that harbor several perks.

 Some notable benefits include reduced cycle times and minimized tool wear, and long-term machine wear.
 The CAD-CAM software offers robust simulation functions, allowing manufacturers to inspect the machining process visually before inputting NC programs.